Stadionul Municipal (Brașov, old)

 Municipal Stadium was a multi-use stadium next to the Castra of Brașov in Braşov, Romania.
 It was used mostly for football matches, different teams from Braşov having played on it.
 The stadium had a capacity of 30,000 people.

+Aftermath

+Following the demolition, the site remained mostly vacant after plans to rapidly construct a new stadium by 2010 fell through due to insufficient funding.
+In the interim, the land was occasionally leased for circus performances.
+In 2023, construction of a new multifunctional arena began in the southern section of the former stadium, while a new mini park was started to be developed in the northern part of the site.
+Commercial development began in the northwestern section in 2024.